bahaidev/textbrowser/README.md

 ## To-dos (Highest priority)

+1. Document and add **screen-casts** along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í Library Online ones)
 0. Progressive web app? / Electron?
 1. Adapt approach of <https://suttacentral.net/offline> in providing form for choice of items to offline (also add to individual work pages).